 - GRA 2751C – VISUAL DESIGN FOR WEB

-A flight dispatcher is essentially a “non-flying pilot.”
-The dispatcher plans flights and flight routes, determines aircraft performance and loading, and constantly updates this information given enroute winds, thunderstorm and turbulence forecasts, airspace restrictions, and airport and air traffic conditions.
+An aircraft dispatcher is essentially a “non-flying pilot”.
+The dispatcher plans flights and routes, determines aircraft performance and loading, and gathers information regarding current and forecasted weather.
+They also update pilots with this information given enroute weather conditions, airspace restrictions, and airport and air traffic delays.
 Dispatchers also provide flight following for several flights at a time and work directly with flight crews in real-time to make flight plan changes and deal with emergency situations, should they occur.

 By definition, credit programs allow students to earn college credit toward obtaining a degree.
 Non-credit programs lead to certification or continuing education, but do not culminate in earning a degree.
 Unlike credit programs, traditional financial aid cannot be used in non-credit programs.